-Moto X 2015 is the third generation of Moto X. And Motorola brought 3 models for the public: Moto X Pure edition (for USA), Moto X Style (for other regions except USA), and Moto X Play.
+Moto X 2015 is the third generation of Moto X. And Motorola brought 3 models for the public: Moto X Pure edition (for the USA), Moto X Style (for other regions except for USA), and Moto X Play.
+There are some interesting new features in Moto X 2015 (Moto X3).

 As explained in this post, Moto X Pure edition and Moto X Style are twin brothers heading to different regions (US or international markets).
 Moto X Play is a scaled-down version Moto X Style.